bspolk/NFL_Data_Clustering/README.md

 # NFL_Data_Clustering
- Indentifying NFL team archetypes using kNN clustering
+ Indentifying NFL team archetypes using kMeans clustering

 ## Project Description:
- This is a kNN cluster anlaysis of NFL seasonal team data that attempts to identify distinct team archetypes and evaluate how these archetypes may relate to a team's success measured by regular season wins.
-The notebook includes some data exploration, data preparation, kNN clustering, cluster evaluation of results, and conclusions.
+ This is a kMeans cluster anlaysis of NFL seasonal team data that attempts to identify distinct team archetypes and evaluate how these archetypes may relate to a team's success measured by regular season wins.
+The notebook includes some data exploration, data preparation, kMeans clustering, cluster evaluation of results, and conclusions.

 ## Python Libraries: